facebookresearch/ParlAI/docs/source/tutorial_worlds.rst

 one of its threads to do a parley with its copy of the original base world.

-There's some added complexity in the implementation of the class to manage synchronization primitives, but the Hogwild world should generally behave just like a regular World.
+There's some added complexity in the implementation of the class to manage synchronization primitives, but the Hogwild world should generally behave just like a regular World, so you shouldn't need to worry about it.

 Sharing needs to be implemented properly within all these agents and worlds so all the proper information is shared and synced between the threads.
 We'll take